Non-profit associationThe page was last modified:

 A non-profit association must be formed by at least three persons determining its aims and name.
 If you want to register an association, you must write its Articles of Association and appoint a Board.
 You must also register your association with the Swedish Tax Agency (Skatteverket).

 Associations that want to operate a business

 A rule of thumb is that a non-profit association cannot operate a business from which its members profit financially.
-But the association can operate a business if the money goes back to sports activities that is available to young people in the city or town, for example.
+But the association can operate a business if the money, for example, goes back to sports activities that is available to young people in the city or town.

 Non-profit associations that own companies

 In some cases, it might be more appropriate for a non-profit association to run part of its activities in the form of a company, to separate its non-profit-making activities from its commercial activities.
 This is quite common in elite sports.
 But it might also be appropriate for a rural community association that wants to operate a tourist activity/business hotel/shops or some similar kind of enterprise to support the development of the local village.

 Public utility non-profit associations are not, unlike other associations, taxed for a portion of their income if they fulfil the requirements in the tax regulations concerning their:

 - use of funds in their public utility activities.

 This also applies to income from business activities (operating income) which: